 In short, the following is a classification of the most common types of uterine causes of infertility in females:

-The name Müllerian duct anomalies, also known as uterine anomalies or malformations, is due to the fact that the origin of these abnormalities can be found at the stage where development and/or fusion of Müllerian duct occurs in female babies.
+They are also known as Müllerian malformations, since the origin of these malformations lies in the development and/or fusion of the Müllerian ducts in female babies.

 Müllerian ducts are a pair of structures of embryonic origin that develop into the uterus (womb), Fallopian tubes, cervix, and part of the vagina during embryogenesis.